RichardRed0x/politeia-digest/issue-014.md

 Published Apr 5 by richard-red - 5 comments (+5)

 An amendment to the Decred constitution is proposed which updates the document to remove out-dated sections   (e.g. Decred Assembly and Councils) and add information about aspects which are new since the constitution was written originally (e.g. Politeia).
-The proposal also seeks to define the constitution's purpose (a document which describes the social contract between users and the project but which is secondary to the network's consensus rules) and establish the method through which it can be amended in future (a successful Politeia proposal).
+The proposal also seeks to define the constitution's purpose (a document which describes the social contract between users and the project but which is secondary to the network's consensus rules) and establish the method through which it can be amended in the future (a successful Politeia proposal).

 Comments on the proposal ask whether aspects of the constitution might constrain stakeholders' decision-making, @richard-red responded that in his view it would not.